What to do in Kauai? Plan an amazing 7-day itinerary. We share our Kauai itinerary and what to do in Kauai in 7 days.

 In Poipu, you’ll find many vacation resorts and Poipu Beach Park.
 The day we made it there, the waves looked rough and the beaches seemed crowded.
 We wanted to look for a more secluded spot.

 Earlier in the week, a local tour guide let us in on their favorite beach.
 I sort of remembered it, didn’t know how to spell it but I looked it up on Google anyway and found Maha’ulepu Beach.
-This is beach tucked away from the crowds of Poipu state park.
+This is a beach tucked away from the crowds of Poipu state park.
 After entering it in Google maps, the directions took us down dirt roads to different paths that lead down to a few secluded beaches.

 Maha-ulepu Beach was one of our best finds.
 There are no lifeguards or facilities.
 Just pure paradise.
 You may be sharing the beach with Hawaiian Monk Seals.
 This is their territory, you are a guest, so let them rest in peace and admire them from distance.